 Bake the Cookies

-Bake in an oven heated to 350 F for 10 to 12 minutes or until cookies brown slightly around the edges.
+Bake in an oven heated to 350 F for 10 to 12 minutes or until the cookies brown slightly around the edges.

 These cookies can be decorated like conventional sugar cookies, but the old-fashioned mold imprints should not be overshadowed, nor should the delicate flavor of the dough be masked.

 Store cooled cookies tightly covered.
 Because of the spices, they should keep for a long time.